 Each individual campus may also have other interested student organizations, alumni, faculty, or staff that could be represented such as administration, sustainability coordinator, professor emeritus, etc.

 While responsibility of the campus trees often ultimately lies with the campus forester, arborist, landscape architect, or designated facilities department, the Campus Tree Advisory Committee can assist in providing guidance for future planning, approval of a comprehensive campus tree plan, education of the campus population as to the benefits of the campus trees, and development of connectivity to the community.

 Standard 2 - Campus Tree Care Plan

 A Campus Tree Care Plan should be flexible enough to fit the needs and circumstances of the particular campus.
-The Tree Care Plan should be goal oriented and provide the opportunity to set good policy, like that listed in the ANSI A300 standards for tree care and management, and clear guidance for planting, maintaining, and removing trees.
+The Tree Care Plan should be goal oriented and provide the opportunity to set good policy and clear guidance for planting, maintaining, and removing trees.
 It also provides education to the campus community, citizens, contractors, and consultants about the importance of the campus forest and the protection and maintenance of trees as part of the growth and land development process.

 A Campus Tree Care Plan must include:

 - Responsible authority/department - who enforces the Campus Tree Care Plan.

 - Establishment of a Campus Tree Advisory Committee, terms of the representatives, and role committee plays.